steadramon/ESPGeiger/docs/configuration/configuration.md

 ### Config import / export

-The bottom of the Config page has a single textarea labelled **Backup / Restore**.
+The **Backup** tab has a single textarea labelled **Backup / Restore**.
 Click **Export** to dump the entire prefs blob (skipping `sys.web_pass` and the whole `net` group as device-local) as base64 with a CRC32 trailer; copy or paste a previous export and click **Import** to restore.
 Import is overlay-only: keys in the blob overwrite existing values; everything else is left alone.
 The device reboots automatically on a successful import.

 ## Input Settings